Kmullen444/Comptia/1001 Notes/Mobile Devices/mobile_device_accessories.md

 - Similar to a docking station
 - Does not commonly have expansion card option
 - Usually connects using USB
-- Does help with cable issue
+- Does help with cable issue but doesn't add the funcionality that you would get from a docking station